tfsaggregator/tfsaggregator/docs/Troubleshooting.md

 ## Enable Logging

-You can also enable Logging if you are using a TFS 2013 or later version.
+You can also enable Logging.
 There are two parts to enable logging.

 The first is that you have to set a `level` attribute to the `logging` element in your `TFSAggregator2.ServerPlugin.policies` file.
 Use a value like `Verbose` or `Diagnostic`.